 Conclusion: Tradition has been a shackle on many cultures.
 Why do we dress a certain way?
 What is the real basis of our religious activities?
-Why do we eat dinner at night, and not at midday?
+Why do we eat dinner at night, and not at mid-day?
 Tradition is so boring and does not promote growth and development.
-I would like to encourage you to thing "out-of-the-box" in your business dealings.
-If your Realtor objects to writing your offer in a non-traditional manner, find one that will.
+I would like to encourage you to think "out-of-the-box" in your business dealings.
+I can help you with this because I reject "normal" by nature.